 The current situation appears to present a window of opportunity to condense the complexities of formulating holistic cross-sector policies into a manageable guiding principle for responsive national security policies.

-Resilience against hybrid threats entails an expansion of conventional military defence planning principles to include non-military spheres into comprehensive security policy planning.
-Most NATO and EU countries have yet to confirm specific national policies aimed to increase their resilience, both in regard to civilian crisis management, disaster or emergency preparedness, and in relation to cyber-defence, countering information operations, and protecting critical infrastructures.
+Resilience against hybrid threats entails an expansion of conventional military defense planning principles to include non-military spheres into comprehensive security policy planning.
+Most NATO and EU countries have yet to confirm specific national policies aimed to increase their resilience, both in regard to civilian crisis management, disaster or emergency preparedness, and in relation to cyber-defense, countering information operations, and protecting critical infrastructures.

 While we are waiting for Godot – the Danish Government’s new cybersecurity strategy – we live in the hope that the long-awaited government announcement answers some key challenges in digitizing society.

 The digital domain dissolves the traditional divide between organizational and professional boundaries.
 It is a new political reality, where we must learn to navigate in new networks of cooperation.

 Providing robustness to counter vulnerabilities in the digital domain is first and foremost a cross-sectorial task.
 It requires cross-sectorial efforts to defend the nation’s digital infrastructure.
 It requires cooperation between defense, police and civil society.